massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 **➣ Yes:** Information is the same.

 > Respect the text over the image.
 Empty the image’s `alt` value.
-> The image is presented as a decorative purpose.
+> The image serves a decorative purpose.

 **🛑 Keep `alt` attribute even its value is empty.**